Safety and Operations

 MGE partners with schools throughout our service territory and offers a wide array of classroom lessons, including electric and natural gas safety.
-From curriculum supporting materials to visiting the classroom to share safety tips, MGE provides important energy safety lessons to students.
+From materials to classroom visits to share safety tips, MGE provides important energy safety lessons to students.

 First responder training

 MGE works closely with police and firefighters who respond to emergencies within our service territory.
 MGE’s Electric and Gas Operations departments conduct safety training with first responders within the communities we serve.

 MGE also routinely conducts drills with the Madison Fire Department at both of our Madison power plants.